AndrewWPhillips/eggql/TUTORIAL.md

 11. [Methods as Resolvers](#using-go-methods-as-resolvers) - how a resolver function can easily access data of its parent object
 12. [Custom Scalars](#custom-scalars) - you can add new types to be used in your queries called custom scalars

 Note: the final code for this tutorial is in the git repo (https://github.com/AndrewWPhillips/eggql/tree/main/example/starwars).
 It's less than 250 lines of code (and most of that is just data field initialization since all the data is stored in memory).
 This is much smaller (and I think much simpler) than the equivalent Star Wars example using other GraphQL packages (for Go and even other languages).
-The complete version is also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries in Postman (or Curl etc) using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.
+The complete version is also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries using GraphIQL, Postman, Curl etc, using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.

 ### Basic Types

-GraphQL is all about types - scalar types (int, string, etc), object types which are composed of fields of other types (a bit like Go structs), lists (a bit like a Go slices) and more specialized types like interfaces, unions and input types (which we will get to later).
+GraphQL is all about types - *scalar* types (int, string, etc), *object* types composed of fields of other types (a bit like Go structs), lists (a bit like a Go slice or array) and more specialized types like interfaces, unions and input types (which we will get to later).

 Traditionally when building a GraphQL service, you first create a schema which defines your types, but with **eggql** you just use Go structs; *the schema is created for you*.
 (To see the generated schema refer to [Viewing the Schema](https://github.com/AndrewWPhillips/eggql#viewing-errors-and-the-schema) in the README.)
 The first thing you need is a **root query** which is just like any other GraphQL object type.
-The root query **fields** define the queries that can be submitted to the GraphQL server.
+The **fields** of the root query define the queries that can be submitted to the GraphQL server.

 First we'll add queries returning basic types (scalars, lists and nested objects).
 Then we'll look at how to implement query arguments, mutations, and more advanced types.
 We'll also look at the sorts of errors you can get and how to handle them.

-Here's a Go program that will handle the first (`hero`) query of the GraphQL Star Wars tutorial (see https://graphql.org/learn/queries/).
+To start create a new Go project with one Go file called **main.go** and add the code below, then build and run it.
+You may need to run `go mod tidy` so that the **eggql** package is downloaded and added to your **go.mod** file.

 ```go
 package main